richzhang/colorization-pytorch/README.md

 # Interactive Deep Colorization in PyTorch

 This is our PyTorch reimplementation for interactive image colorization.
 The code was written by [Richard Zhang](https://github.com/richzhang) and [Jun-Yan Zhu](https://github.com/junyanz).

-Original GitHub repo is [here](https://richzhang.github.io/ideepcolor/).
+The original GitHub repo (in Caffe) is [here](https://richzhang.github.io/ideepcolor/).

 ## Prerequisites
 - Linux or macOS